Cloud-based ERP: The Future of Business Management

 Human Capital Management (HCM)

 Human Capital Management in SaaS ERP systems helps businesses manage their workforce efficiently.
-This component covers employee lifecycle management, from recruitment and onboarding to payroll, benefits administration, performance evaluation, and learning and development.
+Payroll software component covers employee lifecycle management, from recruitment and onboarding to payroll, benefits administration, performance evaluation, and learning and development.
 HCM ensures that businesses can attract, retain, and develop talent, aligning human resources with organizational goals.

 Supply Chain Management (SCM)